 > `[nit]` or `[minor]`

 Very minor points such as variable names, spacing, and comment typos that do not affect code behavior but are mentioned for consistency or readability.
-Good to fix, but not fixing does not affect PR approval.
+They are worth fixing, but leaving them as-is does not affect PR approval.

 [nit] The variable name cachedUserProfile would convey intent more clearly than temp.